 A summary of entry requirements for German passport holders

-Whether you plan to come as a tourist, on a spiritual visit, or on a business trip, the ETA for Israel is an essential requirement for your short-term stay.
+Whether you plan to come as a tourist, on a spiritual visit, or on a business trip, the ETA-IL for Israel is an essential requirement for your short-term stay.
 German passport holders can expect a quick application, fast turnaround and high approval rates.
 We hope to welcome you to Israel soon.